Madahva/My-learning-area/Notes/Front-end/6) React/Advanced Concepts.md

 React supports a `key` attribute.
 When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.

-A **key** is a special string attribute you need to include when creating arrays of elements.
-Keys help React identify which **items** have changed, are added, or are removed.
-Keys should be given to the elements inside an array to give the elements a stable identity.
+Keys allow React to keep track of elements.
+This way, if an item is updated or removed, only that item will be re-rendered instead of the entire list.

 Keys only need to be **unique** among sibling elements in the same array.
 They don’t need to be unique across the whole application or even a single component.